uc-cdis/BRH-documentation/docs/06-loginoverview.md

 # **Login Access Overview**

-All users are able to browse the study metadata on the [Discovery Page][BRH Platform] without logging in.
+All users are able to browse the study metadata on the [Discovery Page][Discovery page] without logging in.

 Users will need to [log in][BRH login] and obtain authorization (access) in order to: